mlabs-haskell/awesome-plutus/README.md

 ## Community Tutorials

+- [Cardano Components - Developer Documentation Drive](https://github.com/mlabs-haskell/doc-drive-cardano-components) - entry-level overview of Cardano API, CLI, and other key components of the blockchain intended for new developers.
 - [The UTXO model explained with examples](https://bikemonkey.tech/the-utxo-model-explained-with-examples/) - since the Plutus smart contract platform uses an extended UTXO model, it is good to have a solid understanding of how this model works and how it is different from the Ethereum Account model.
 - [Introduction to the Cardano blockchain ledger and smart contracts](https://apfelmus.nfshost.com/articles/cardano-ledger-intro.html) - a general introduction to the mechanics of smart contracts in the Cardano ecosystem
 - [Ouroboros Protocol.
 The Heart of Cardano](https://discord.com/channels/826816523368005654/834340602400473089) - an explainer of the Proof of Stake protocol used by Cardano. accompanying article [here](https://medium.com/@carloslopezdelara/whats-ouroboros-the-cardano-proof-of-stake-protocol-ad4b958e152e)